Giphy/GiphyAPI/README.md

 + flagged
 + favorites
 + artists
-+ gif by id
++ GIF by id
-+ gifs by id
++ GIFs by id
 + screensaver
 + trending
 + reactions
-+ gifs by reaction
++ GIFs by reaction
 + categories
 + tags by category
-+ gifs by category tag
++ GIFs by category tag

 The search endpoint replicates the search found on [Giphy](http://giphy.com).
-Translate is an experimental endpoint designed to be used for GIF dialects and screensaver returns a random gif.
+Translate is an experimental endpoint designed to be used for GIF dialects and screensaver returns a random GIF.
 Learn more about the rest in the documentation below.

 The Giphy API implements a REST-like interface.
 Connections can be made with any HTTP enabled programming language.
 The Giphy API also implements [CORS](http://en.wikipedia.org/wiki/Cross-origin_resource_sharing), allowing you to connect to Giphy from JavaScript / Web browsers on your own domain.